aaditya29/Machine-Learning-Tutorial/2. Deep Learning Specialisation/2.1 Neural Networks and Deep Learning/Week-1/readme.md

      - Compute the loss.
      - Perform backpropagation to update weights.
      - Validate the model on the validation set to monitor performance.

+### Neural Networks in Layman's Terms

+Imagine you're trying to teach a computer to recognize pictures of cats and dogs.
+This is where neural networks come in handy.
+Let's break it down step by step, using simple concepts.

+#### Basic Building Blocks

+1. **Neurons:**

+   - Think of neurons as tiny decision-makers.
+   - Each neuron takes some information, processes it, and decides whether to pass it along to the next stage.

+2. **Layers:**

+   - Neurons are organized in layers.
+   - **Input Layer:** The first layer that receives the initial data (like the pixels of a picture).
+   - **Hidden Layers:** Layers between the input and output where the real magic happens.
+   - **Output Layer:** The final layer that gives the result (like "cat" or "dog").

+3. **Weights and Biases:**

+   - Weights are like adjustable knobs that control how much importance each input has.
+   - Biases are extra values added to the input to help make better decisions.

+4. **Activation Function:**
+   - This is a rule that decides what the neuron should output based on the inputs it received.
+   - Think of it as a gate that only opens if certain conditions are met.

+#### How It Works: The Cat and Dog Example

+1. **Input:**

+   - You show the computer a picture of a cat.
+   - The picture is converted into a bunch of numbers representing each pixel's color and brightness.

+2. **Forward Propagation:**

+   - The numbers go through the input layer and enter the hidden layers.
+   - In each hidden layer, neurons process the numbers using weights and biases, deciding whether to pass information to the next layer.

+3. **Output:**
+   - Finally, the information reaches the output layer.
+   - The output layer decides if the picture is of a cat or a dog based on the processed information.

+#### Learning Process: Training the Neural Network

+1. **Training Data:**

+   - You need lots of pictures of cats and dogs, each labeled correctly.
+   - The computer uses these pictures to learn.

+2. **Loss Function:**

+   - The computer guesses whether each picture is a cat or a dog.
+   - The loss function measures how wrong these guesses are.

+3. **Backpropagation:**

+   - If the guess is wrong, the computer adjusts the weights and biases to try to make a better guess next time.
+   - This adjustment process is called backpropagation, and it involves figuring out how to change the weights and biases to reduce the error.

+4. **Optimization:**
+   - The computer keeps adjusting its knobs (weights and biases) over many rounds of training until it gets really good at recognizing cats and dogs.

+#### Putting It All Together

+Imagine a neural network as a big factory with lots of conveyor belts (layers) and workers (neurons).
+Each worker checks the item (information) and makes decisions based on their tools (weights and biases).
+The item moves through the factory, getting checked and adjusted at each stage until it reaches the end, where the final product (the decision) is made.

+Over time, by comparing the factory's output to the correct answer and making adjustments, the factory gets really good at producing the right products.
+Similarly, a neural network gets really good at recognizing patterns, like telling apart cats and dogs, by learning from lots of examples and tweaking its internal settings.